Dennis Brown (quarterback)

-Dennis M. Brown is a former American football player and coach.
+Dennis M. Brown is an American former football player and coach.
 He played at the quarterback position for the University of Michigan from 1966 to 1968, the final three years of Bump Elliott's tenure as the school's head football coach.
 In his first start at quarterback, Brown broke two Big Ten Conference single-game records with 338 yards of total offense and 61 plays.
 At the end of his playing career at Michigan, he held most of the school's career passing records, including passing yards (2,534), pass attempts (388), and touchdown passes (20).
 He later served as an assistant football coach at Michigan (1972–1979), West Virginia University (1980–1987), and Arizona State University (1988–1990).

 Early years

 Brown grew up in Lincoln Park, Michigan.
 He attended Lincoln Park High School, where he was an all-state football player and also served as co-captain of the basketball and baseball teams.
+In 1964, the Detroit Free Press chose Brown to be honored as part of their All-Suburban football team.
+They highlighted his accomplishments of gaining 500 yards, and passing for 900 more and 10 touchdowns.